 c.1600, from Middle French enthousiasme (16c.) and directly from Late Latin enthusiasmus, from Greek enthousiasmos “divine inspiration,” from enthousiazein “be inspired or possessed by a god, be rapt, be in ecstasy,” from entheos “divinely inspired, possessed by a god,” from en “in” (see en- (2)) + theos “god”

 I started writing this post on enthusiasm and was thinking, “you know what would help my enthusiasm?
 A DELICIOUS ICED BEVERAGE.”
 So I went around the corner to the coffee shop and got my current obsession: a half-caff iced latte.
 I quit getting high back in 2006 (7 years ago this week, actually, yay me) thanks to the new dot drug test, but occasionally I still like the buzz of caffeine…though it can exacerbate my anxiety issues.
 It’s not for me anymore, but it could help you tremendously if you haven’t tried it already, but CBD can work magic for anxiety, stress and depression – read more about this CBD supplement here.
 Nonetheless,

 GOD IS WITHIN ME NOW I TELL YOU.

 I’ve always liked teetering on the edge of enthusiasm/insanity.
 I’m stable now, but I used to need a lot of substances to feel enthusiastic.
 To jump over the daily grind.
 To push the boundaries of my consciousness into that place of expansion, freedom, inspiration.
-In high school, it was about taking a shitload of LSD and staying awake all night talking about art and cosmic stuff and feeling “plugged in to the generator” — like being on a rocketship.
+In high school, it was about taking a shitload of LSD and b plus cubensis to stay awake all night talking about art and cosmic stuff and feeling “plugged in to the generator” — like being on a rocketship.

 In college, it was about getting really wasted on pot and long ponderings about Keats and the nature of truth and beauty, and what the fuck was Blake’s Sunflower poem really about anyway, and then it was Rumi and Tu Fu and Hafiz and all those dudes.
 Slouching toward Bethlehem on a cloud of pot smoke, thinking I was soooooo intellectual.